Yoga Teacher Training 2018-19

 Attend All Weekend Sessions

 Each student will be required to attend all weekend sessions.
 If students miss a training and want to be considered for receiving a certificate, it is their responsibility to submit a plan in writing of how they will make up the hours missed.
 [This appeal process is limited to one per student.
 This appeal must be approved by the instructor prior to the program graduation date.]
 Even though there is a possibility of graduating without attending all weekend sessions through this appeal process, it is strongly advised to do everything possible to attend all sessions.
-While the hours can be made up, the experience of these weekend sessions cannot be made up.
+While the hours can be made up, the experience of these weekend sessions cannot be.

-Group Teach: Teach one Saturday class in the Spring semester from 10:30-11:45am.
+Teach one Saturday class in the Spring semester from 10:30-11:45am.
 This is a teaching opportunity for each student to teach a full public group fitness class with 4-5 other teachers who are in the training.
 Each teacher in the group is given a 15-minute slot in the class to teach.
 The group will work to put together a collaborative class.

-Expectations: It is our expectations that at each training students display a beginner’s mind, display an interest in delving into intellectual learning, and display aspirations to transform and evolve.
+It is our expectations that at each training students display a beginner’s mind, display an interest in delving into intellectual learning, and display aspirations to transform and evolve.

-Monthly Responsibilities: We expect students to continue their personal yoga and meditation practice.
+We expect students to continue their personal yoga and meditation practice.
 Assignments will include, but are not limited to, journal writing, reading/writing, drawing, practice teaching in small groups outside the teacher training on and off campus, class observation, weekly class attendance with John (class fee included as part of the teacher training tuition) through Campus Recreation Fitness Programs.

-Preferred pre-requisites: Students registering should have a sincere dedication and passion to evolving their yoga practice.
+Students registering should have a sincere dedication and passion to evolving their yoga practice.
 We recommend students have a foundation to build from such as a regular physical yoga practice of at least two times a week for one year prior to the training.
 Please note the more involved students can become in a yoga community after registering the more they will offer to the group dynamic during the training.

-Please bring: yoga mat, personal journal, pen/pencil, and any required readings for session.
+Yoga mat, personal journal, pen/pencil, and any required readings for session.

 |The Yoga Sutras of Patanjali – Sri Swami Satchidananda||Bhagavad Gita, a New Translation – Stephen Mitchell|